govau/design-system-site/content/components/main-nav/accessibility/screenreader.md

 ---

-How the {breadcrumbs} demo is described by assistive technology.
+How the main navigation demo is described by assistive on desktop screens.

 As read with macOS High Sierra VoiceOver.